viclisa/devops-database/README.md

 The db service can be accessed at IP:PORT

 --Extra--
-Install mongo-express client ready to use the DB
+Install mongo-express client already connected to the DB

 $ kubectl apply -f mongo-configmap.yaml